ServiceNow: Emerging SaaS Leader (NYSE:NOW)

 Risks: High valuation of software stocks

 Many software stocks within the information technology are overvalued - trading at a premium.
 The high-growth stocks which are mainly driven by digital transformation may be subject to a revaluation.
 In addition, uncertain conditions of the impact of COVID-19 may result in a bear market.
-This may affect NOW’s stock price subsequently despite the company’s excellent performance.
+This may affect NOW’s stock price subsequently, despite the company’s excellent performance.

 Conclusion